SebastianMarrero/SebastianMarrero/README.md

 ## About Me

 - Economics graduate from Vanderbilt University (minors in Business and Data Science)
-- Analyst at Nomura | Instinet Technology Solutions (SaaS + Market Data)
+- Analyst at Nomura | Instinet Technology Solutions (SaaS + Equity Trading)
 - Hands-on with Tableau, Python, SQL, and agile workflows in cross-functional tech environments
-- Building a portfolio of end-to-end projects across fintech and startup ecosystems
 - Based in NYC | Open to roles in data, strategy, or product analytics

 ## Technical Skills